ds-horizon/delivr-sdk-ota/README.md

 npm install @d11/dota
 ```

+> **Note:** The CLI tool (`@d11/delivr-cli`) is automatically included as a dev dependency when you install the SDK.
+This means you can use the CLI to deploy updates without installing it separately.
+However, if you prefer to use the CLI globally or in CI/CD pipelines, you can install it separately: `npm install -g @d11/delivr-cli` or `yarn global add @d11/delivr-cli`.

 As with all other React Native plugins, the integration experience is different for iOS and Android, so perform the following setup steps depending on which platform(s) you are targeting.
 Note, if you are targeting both platforms it is recommended to create separate DOTA applications for each platform through DOTA dashboard.

 Then continue with installing the native module